 The amount of current flowing through a diode (well, an ideal one at least) depends on the voltage applied to its terminals.
 It can be modeled using the Shockley Diode Equation, which relates current to voltage, along with some other physical factors .
 What we’re interested in is the IS term, known as the reverse saturation current (sometimes also called diffusion current), which has a huge temperature dependence.
 In fact, some sources say this grows exponentially with temperature , which is indeed a very huge dependence.
 This means that, for a given voltage, a diode passes more current when the temperature is higher.

-If we hold the current constant, we’ll find that the diode’s forward voltage decreases as we increase the current.
+If we hold the current constant, we’ll find that the diode’s forward voltage decreases as we increase the temperature.
 With the way the math works out, the forward voltage is more or less linearly dependent on the temperature, which makes it very easy to solve for temperature.
 Nice!

 Many multimeters contain a “Diode Test” function, which sends a constant current through a diode to try and measure its forward voltage .
 We’ll use a multimeter to obtain measurements from our diode, since it doesn’t require any additional circuitry.
 In the wild, these diode temperature sensors are accompanied by a dedicated constant current source and a sensitive analog-to-digital converter to perform the same job.

 - We will be using a heater for this experiment.
 Not only will things get very hot, they will also stay hot long after they’ve been turned off.
 Wait until things cool down before touching anything.

 - Try to keep things below 60 °C (140 °F).

 - I used a 1N4148, but pretty much any working diode is fine for this.